tangjon/queue-manager-client/README.md

 ```

 ### WAY 2
-Copy folder 'last-build' somewhere outside of the working directory i.e Desktop.
+Copy folder 'build-prod' somewhere outside of the working directory i.e Desktop.
 Then commit and push files to a different repo.
 ```
 git remote add origin https://gitlab.com/tangjon/Queue-Manager-FB-AJS.git git add . // add everything git commit -m "deploy" // message can be anything really git push -f // probably will ask to you to push upstream do that.
 ```
 ### Deploy to Cloud Platform
 Head over to Hana Cloud Cockpit & Navigate to Web IDE